irit-melodi/irit-stac/cluster/README.md

 8. Set up your cluster scripts (replace vim with your favourite text editor below).
-You'll need to plug in your email address and absolute paths appropriate to your cluster
+You'll need to plug in your email address and absolute paths appropriate to your cluster.

    ```
-   for i in env gather.script; do
-       cp cluster/$i.example cluster/$i
-   done
    vim cluster/env
    vim cluster/gather.script
    ```